Lime (transportation company): Usage

 The user installs the Lime app on a device (typically a smartphone), on which are displayed all the vehicles available (tracked by GPS) nearby.
 Before starting a trip, the user supplies payment information.
 The user then scans the QR code on the vehicle, beginning the trip.
 To end the trip, the user parks the vehicle then ends the ride through the app.
 The price of the trip is immediately withdrawn from the user's payment method, unless using a pre-loaded Ride Pass.
 Lime requires users to take a picture of the parked vehicle and its surroundings to review whether the vehicle was parked improperly.
 If any problems were encountered with the trip (like a malfunctioning vehicle) the user can report it through the app.

 Locations

 As of March 2022, Lime operated in more than 150 cities across more than 30 countries.

 As part of trials approved by the UK Department for Transport, Lime began operating e-scooters in the UK—where the use of e-scooters outside of trials remains illegal in public—from mid-2020.
-Lime trial areas in the UK currently include Greater Manchester and Milton Keynes.
+In 2021 Lime trial areas in the UK currently include Greater Manchester and Milton Keynes.
 A trial in London, operated by Dott, Lime and TIER Mobility commenced in June 2021.

+In selected cities in Australia, Lime operates both its scooter and bikes.